I used to think stress was something outside of my control.

 So if you’re ready to actually reduce stress in your life, pay close attention.

 “Stress is the inability to adapt to changes in the environment.” —Dr. John Demartini

 As Demartini accurately pointed out, we feel stress when we are unable to adapt appropriately to the environment.
 This stress can be caused by all kinds of issues or stimuli including physiological, social, psychological, or emotional situations.

 For example, if it’s 120 degrees outside, you’re likely to feel some physiological stress as your body tries to regulate its core temperature to cope with the change in environment.
-Without this stress response, we would die when exposed to hot temperatures because we would simply overheat instead of getting “stress out” enough to lower our body temperature.
+Without this stress response, you would die when exposed to hot temperatures because you would simply overheat instead of getting “stress out” enough to lower your body temperature.

 If someone yells at you inappropriately, you’re likely to feel some emotional and physiological stress as your body reacts to the threat.
 Identifying dangerous people and threatening situations helps you survive.

 Stress forces your body to respond to the environment by fleeing, fighting, or freezing because those were the most successful behavioral responses to stress for our ancestors.

 For us modern folks living with so much advanced technology, these old responses often fail to solve the root causes of what’s actually causing stress.